How Does Budget Reconciliation Work in Congress?

 WASHINGTON—A powerful but little-known mechanism is expected to be employed in the upcoming Congress to advance significant parts of President-elect Donald Trump’s legislative agenda.

 The budget reconciliation mechanism can be used to pass certain types of legislation without having to clear the 60-vote filibuster threshold in the Senate.
-By avoiding filibuster, only a simple majority is needed in the Senate.
+When the filibuster is avoided, only a simple majority is needed in the Senate.

 Reconciliation, established by the 1974 Congressional Budget Act, can be used to pass measures related to three issues: taxation, spending, and debt.

 Technically, multiple reconciliation bills can be passed separately within a fiscal year, provided each bill addresses only one of these three issues.
-For instance, there can be a reconciliation bill solely focused on spending, without including provisions related to taxation or debt.
 However, reconciliation bills often deal with more than one of the three issues, thus limiting Congress to a single reconciliation bill for the fiscal year.

 What Legislation Has Been Enacted Under Reconciliation?

-In 2022, Democrats used reconciliation to pass the Inflation Reduction Act, which included spending on environmental and health care measures, as well as instituting tax credits and a 15 percent tax on certain companies.
+In 2022, Democrats used reconciliation to pass the Inflation Reduction Act, which included spending on environmental and health care measures.
+It also instituted tax credits and a 15 percent tax on certain companies.
 Thus, the bill encompassed both the spending and tax categories.

-Under the Byrd Rule, named after the late Sen. Robert Byrd (D-W.Va.), reconciliation bills cannot increase the deficit beyond a decade and cannot be used to make changes to Social Security.
+Under the Byrd Rule, named after Sen. Robert Byrd (D-W.Va.), who died in 2010, reconciliation bills cannot increase the deficit beyond a decade and cannot be used to make changes to Social Security.
 Measures must originate from committees with jurisdiction over the subject matter.
 For instance, the Senate Commerce Committee can propose amendments related to transportation but not homeland security.

-The rule also states that reconciliation cannot be used to pass measures where the spending or taxing effects are minimal.
+The rule also states that reconciliation cannot be used to pass measures with minimal spending or taxing effects.
 For example, lawmakers might attempt to include an amendment in a border bill under reconciliation that requires the president to close the border if there are 100 illegal entries in a day.
 While such a provision involves costs, such as paying Border Patrol agents, the spending would be considered secondary, making the amendment likely inadmissible under reconciliation.

-Decisions on whether amendments are germane fall to the parliamentarian of the chamber where the amendment is introduced.
+The decision whether an amendment is germane falls to the parliamentarian of the chamber where the amendment is introduced.

 Democrats used reconciliation in 2021 to pass the American Rescue Plan, which provided stimulus checks to Americans and increased the child tax credit in response to the COVID-19 pandemic.